+boot Process the entry the first time init leaves single-user mode.

+Do not wait for the process to terminate.

-bootProcess the entry the first time init leavessingle-user mode.Do not wait for the process to terminate. bootwait Process the entry only at boot time.
-Init starts the process, waits for its termination and, when it dies, does not restart the process. initdefault When init starts, it will enter the specified level.
-The process field for this action is not used. off At the specified level, kill the process or ignore it. once Run the specified process once and don't start it again if it finishes.
+bootwait Process the entry the first time init goes from single-user mode to multi-user mode after the system is booted.
+If initdefault is set to 2, the entry is processed at boot time. init starts the process, waits for its termination and, when it dies, does not restart the process.

+initdefault

+When init starts, it will enter the specified level.
+The process field for this action is not used.

+off At the specified level, kill the process or ignore it.

+once Run the specified process once and don't start it again if it finishes.

-- ondemand Synonymous with respawn, but used only when the level is a, b, or c. - powerfail Execute the process in this entry only when init receives a power fail signal (SIGPWR).
-See signal(2). - powerwait Execute the process in this entry only when init receives a power fail signal and wait until it terminates before continuing any processing of inittab. - respawn If the process does not exist, start it, wait for it to finish, and then start another. - sysinit Process the entry before init attempts to access the system console.
-Wait for the process to terminate before continuing. - wait When going to the specified level, start the specified process and wait until it's finished.
+ondemand Synonymous with respawn, but used only when the level is a, b, or c.

+powerfail Execute the process in this entry only when init receives a power fail signal (SIGPWR).
+See signal(2).

+powerwait Execute the process in this entry only when init receives a power fail signal and wait until it terminates before continuing any processing of inittab.

+respawn If the process does not exist, start it, wait for it to finish, and then start another.

+sysinit Process the entry before init attempts to access the system console.
+Wait for the process to terminate before continuing.

+wait When going to the specified level, start the specified process and wait until it's finished.